spiceai/cookbook/catalogs/ducklake/README.md

 ## Prerequisites

-- [DuckDB CLI](https://duckdb.org/docs/installation/) installed (to create a DuckLake catalog).
+- [DuckDB CLI](https://duckdb.org/docs/installation/) v1.3.0 or later installed (to create a DuckLake catalog).
-- Spice is installed (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).
+- Spice v2.0 or later is installed (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).

 ## Step 1.
 Create a new directory and initialize a Spicepod